 Dr. Selker’s research has long focused on the development of treatment strategies, decision aids, methods, and systems aimed at improving medical care, especially emergency and cardiac care.
 He is particularly known for a series of studies of the factors influencing emergency cardiac care and for development of clinical predictive instruments as decision aids that provide emergency physicians and paramedics with predictions for their patients’ likely cardiac diagnoses and outcomes for real-time use in clinical care.
 Concurrently, he is involved in research to advance clinical study design, data analysis, mathematical predictive modeling of medical outcomes, and comparative effectiveness research.
 These efforts have been continuously funded by RO1 and U awards for 30 years.

 Beyond research, Dr. Selker continues to mentor students, fellows, and junior and senior faculty at Tufts and beyond.
-In 1999, he also founded the nation’s first MS/PhD program in clinical research at a biomedical graduate school and academic medical center, the Clinical and Translational Science Graduate Program at the Tufts Sackler School of Graduate Biomedical Sciences.
+In 1999, he also founded the nation’s first MS/PhD program in clinical research at a biomedical graduate school and academic medical center, the Clinical and Translational Science Graduate Program at the Tufts Graduate School of Biomedical Sciences.